 We've already highlighted the challenges of scaling multi-product remote access solutions.
 So how is a software-defined perimeter different?
 Quite simply, a solution like G/On is quick to install and provides everything users need to access company resources securely.
 G/On has built-in features for redundancy and load balancing, which means organisations can scale up remote working in minutes rather than weeks.
 And, of course, it has the security features you would expect, including two-factor authentication, authorisation, end-to-end encryption, network protection and secure application access.

 G/On: Designed on Three Pillars

-Soliton's G/On solution is built on three pillars: software-defined perimeter (SDP), zero-trust and non-intrusive.
+Soliton's G/On solution is built on three pillars: software-defined perimeter (SDP), Identity Centric and non-intrusive.
 SDP network resources are made inaccessible by default and make the application infrastructure invisible from the internet.
-Zero-trust means it applies the principle of least privilege to the network (need-to-know), reducing the attack surface while also increasing IT's visibility into user activity and applications.
+Identity centric is based on the the principle of least privilege access (need-to-know), reducing the attack surface while also increasing IT's visibility into user activity and applications.
 And non-intrusive ensures it promotes data protection and prevents access to personal data on devices.